10.3 Support to youth work

 Youth work is regulated by the Decree of 6 December 2011 on the Promotion of Youth Work (Dekret vom 6.
 Dezember 2011 zur Förderung der Jugendarbeit) which sets out the essentials of the youth policy of the German-speaking Community.

-The decree includes definitions for “youth work”, “youth workers” and the various categories and types of youth work that are eligible for funding from the government.
+The Decree includes definitions for “youth work”, “youth social workers”, „youth worker assistants“ and the various categories and types of youth work that are eligible for funding from the government.
+Youth work is defined in article 2 of the Decree.

 As mentioned in article 5 of the Decree of 6 December 2011, youth work providers have to meet certain criteria to be eligible for funding.
 Those include, amongst others: